finos/architecture-as-code/cli/README.md

 Generate an instantiation from a CALM pattern file.

 Options:
   -p, --pattern <source>        Path to the pattern file to use.
 May be a file path or a URL.
   -o, --output <output>         Path location at which to output the generated file.
+  -s, --schemaDirectory <path>  Path to a directory of schemas to be used when instantiating patterns.
   -v, --verbose                 Enable verbose logging. (default: false) -h, --help                    display help for command
 ```

 ### Validating a CALM instantiation